 The former Life-Saving Service and Coast Guard buildings are located on 175 acres managed by the Little Traverse Conservancy as a nature preserve.
 The 1938 four-bay boathouse/garage is the only structure that has been renovated inside and out.
 The Roosevelt-Type Station and Officer-in-Charge Quarters have siding and windows, but their interiors are completely gutted.
 The Little Traverse Conservancy, in cooperation with Lake Superior State University and other organizations, utilizes the four bay garage, but not the 1876 USLSS building.
 Although it is not within their land and wildlife conservation mission to maintain or restore the 1876 building, the Conservancy recognizes its historical significance, and has performed some work to prevent further deterioration, such as re-sheathing the roof in 2011.

 In 2017 a historic preservation group formed to partner with the Little Traverse Conservancy.
 S.O.S.
-Vermilion is a nonprofit organization with the mission of preserving the 1876 Vermilion Point U.S. Life-Saving Service station building.
-The fact that the station still stands is a testament to the quality of its construction and virgin timber, but each year brings further deterioration.
-If action isn’t taken quickly, it may soon be too late to save this last remaining Lake Superior Type life-saving station.
-S.O.S.
-Vermilion proposes to remove the dilapidated later additions and restore the station building to its original appearance.
-Restoration will progress as funds are received.
-S.O.S.
-Vermilion received a grant from the USLSSHA for start-up expenses and construction materials for preliminary stabilization.
-They are currently in the process of becoming a 501(c)(3) and forming a membership base.
+(Save Our Station) Vermilion is a 501(c)(3) nonprofit organization with the mission of preserving the 1876 Vermilion Point U.S. Life-Saving Service station building.
+The fact that the station still stands testifies to the quality of its construction and virgin timber.

 S.O.S.
 Vermilion welcomes your donations of finances, artifacts, photographs, or time.
 You may contact them at: